yuvrajsingh1097/Order-Flow-Footprint-Chart-Builder/README.md

 - Footprint charts are inherently a zoomed-in tool (`plot_footprint`) only renders the most recent N candles) — they're meant for reading a specific moment of price action, not scanning a whole session.

+  #mainly concept based on maths where people buy and sell shoes numbers as candles